The 1 Month Programme

 The dates of our next programme

-Our next programme runs in July 2018 and we are accepting applications now.
+Our next programmes runs in June & July 2019 and we are accepting applications now.

 If you have any questions or are looking for any more information, please contact us – firstname.lastname@example.org